|

 Second-hand bookshops and Ebay are where you will

 is described as New Era.
-The title page will always have New Era on
+Either the cover, spine or title page will

 it.
 Book No.2 below is the only one of the five that does not have